gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `Test` task type now honors the `max-workers` setting for the test processes that are started.
 This means that Gradle will now run at most `max-workers` tasks and test processes at the same time.

+### Better control of JVM memory

+The Gradle Daemon maintains a cache of objects to speed up performance.
+By default, an amount of JVM memory is reserved for tasks and other Gradle internals, while the rest of the memory is made available for cache use.
+If a build runs tasks that require more memory than this reserved space, the performance of those tasks can become worse as the memory available to the cache fills up.
+With this release, the `org.gradle.cache.reserved.mb` system property allows for increasing the amount of space reserved from cache use.
+Set this value to a number of MB to make available for tasks and other non-cache-related operations.

 ### Improvements since Gradle 2.0
 <a id="all-improvements" name="all-improvements"/>